 What Is Code?

-You tell your program to display a dashboard and ask the user for information, the user types in their info, then your code does whatever you tell it to do with that user information.
+In the simplest terms, you tell your program to display an interface and ask the user for information.
+The user types in their information, then your code does whatever you tell it to do with that user information.

-Meaning the more you write, and the more you consume good writing, the better you will be able to write.
+Why make this comparison?
+Because the more you read and write code (that is, the more you practice), the better you will be able to code.

-While there may be specific “best practices” that’ll change from language to language, there are still certain best practices that are fairly universally accepted.
+There are some best practices that change from language to language, yet there are also best practices of good code that are fairly universally accepted.

 Good code is readable

-Or at least it’s as easy to read as the code allows.
+Or, at least, it’s as easy to read as the code language allows.

 Languages like Python look a lot more similar to English than Java does.
 But that’s not what we mean when we’re saying good code is readable.

-What we mean is that good code is indented so you can see what lines of code go together.
-Elements of code are all wrapped in the same way so at no point is it confusing what any one tag is doing.
-Comments explaining what specific lines of code do are plentiful.
+What we mean is that good code is visually structured for human comprehension: it is indented so you can see what lines of code go together.
+Elements of code are all wrapped in the same way so at no point is it confusing what any given tag is doing.

-Good code is easy to read because the way it’s written is clear, concise, visually pleasing, and consistent.
+In summary, examples of good code you’ll encounter will be easy to read because the way it’s written is clear, concise, visually pleasing, and consistent.
+On the other side of the coin, you may encounter this:

 Good code is scalable